 The U.S. has an organic equivalence arrangement with Korea for organic processed foods.
 This means that, as long as the terms of the arrangement are met, certified organic operations in Korea or in the U.S. may sell their products as organic in either country.

-Documentation – Korean Organic Products.
+Documentation – Imports of Korean Organic Products.
 Products exported to the U.S. under the arrangement must be accompanied by:

 U.S. labeling Requirements.